Guidelines for Submissions

-We are currently seeking submissions of poetry, and short fiction themed on ‘the countryside’ for our website (print anthology submissions are now closed) —the theme will be interpreted widely and includes urban nature.
+We welcome submissions of poetry, and short fiction themed on ‘the countryside’ for our website (print anthology submissions are now closed) —the theme will be interpreted widely and includes urban nature.

 Though Words for the Wild is connected to Hampshire, we welcome submissions from anywhere in the world.

 Submissions for the website are invited for unpublished poems.
-Please send up to 4 poems as a single Word document attachment to: firstname.lastname@example.org.
-Poems should be a maximum of 40 lines.
+Please send up to 4 poems as a single Word document attachment to firstname.lastname@example.org.
+Poems should be a maximum of 60 lines.
+We are also interested in publishing groups of related poems.

 We are looking for stories and poems with a rural element — of woodland, field, river, pond, lake or beach, maybe a rocky crag or a chalk stream, or a patch of green grass or a copse of nettles and brambles, perhaps a gap between buildings that resonates with wildness, a dandelion growing between kerbstones.
 The work doesn’t need to be about conservation or environmental issues — it can be, but it might not — we are longing for interpretation.